wgroeneveld/redzuurdesem/content/boek/verdienen.pd.md

 ## Je dagelijks brood met brood verdienen

-> '_The difference between spoiled and fermented is largely cultural._' - Sandor Katz
+> '_For it is we who must pray for our daily bread, and if He grants it to us, it is only through our labour, our skill and preparation._' - Paracelsus

 ### Januari 2015